Crypto-APIs/Crypto_APIs_2.0_SDK_Java/docs/CreateSubscriptionsForApi.md

 <a name="newBlock"></a>
 # **newBlock**
-> NewBlockResponse newBlock(blockchain, network, context, newBlockRequestBody)
+> NewBlockR newBlock(blockchain, network, context, newBlockRB)

 New Block